-Between individuals who have poor financial standing and criminal cartels, there’s no limit to the variations in fraudulent loan applications.
-However, the most frequently encountered types of fraud include:
+Between individuals with poor financial standing and actual criminal cartels, there’s no limit to the variations in fraud on loan applications.
+The most frequently encountered types of fraud include:

-- Identity: Uses stolen identity or synthetic identity composed of seemingly-legitimate personal information and credit data.
+- Identity: When fraudsters use a stolen or synthetic identity composed of seemingly-legitimate personal information and credit data.

-- Straw borrower: An applicant with poor credit convinces a friend or relative with better credit to front the deal for the purpose of buying the vehicle.
-Also used by fraud rings to acquire a vehicle to be sold in a foreign market.
+- Straw borrower: An applicant with poor credit who convinces another person to be a front for purchasing a vehicle.
+This may be a friend or relative with better credit or done by a fraud ring to acquire vehicles for sale in foreign markets.

-- Income: Intentionally misrepresent the existence, continuance, source, or amount of income.
-False paystubs are easily created online for a small fee.
+- Income: When fraudsters intentionally misrepresent the existence, continuance, source, or amount of income.
+This often includes false pay stubs, which are easily created online for a small fee.

-- Employment: Uses fee-based online services to confirm false employment by phone or letter.
+- Employment: Using fee-based online services, fraudsters confirm false employment via phone, mail, or electronic communications.

 - Undisclosed debt: Failure to disclose all current real estate debt or past foreclosures.

-- Collateral inflation: Auto dealers claim a higher value for a used vehicle than the actual sales price to boost profits.
+- Collateral inflation: When auto dealers claim a higher value for a used vehicle than the actual sales price in order to boost profits.